kyma-project/kyma/docs/01-overview/main-areas/application-connectivity/ac-01-application-connector.md

 ## Overview

 Application Connector (AC) is a custom, in-house built Kyma component that allows you to connect with external solutions.
-No matter if you want to integrate an on-premise or a cloud system, the integration process does not change, which allows to avoid any configuration or network-related problems.
+No matter if you want to integrate an on-premise or a cloud system, the integration process does not change, which allows you to avoid any configuration or network-related problems.

 The external solution you connect to Kyma using AC is represented as an Application.
 There is always a one-to-one relationship between a connected solution and an Application, which helps to ensure the highest level of security and separation.
 This means that you must create five separate Applications in your cluster to connect five different external solutions and use their APIs and event catalogs in Kyma.

 Application Connector secures Eventing with a client certificate verified by the Istio Ingress Gateway in the [Compass scenario](./README.md).

+>**NOTE:** When using AC, make sure to [enable automatic Istio sidecar proxy injection](../../../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md).
+For more details, see [Default Istio setup in Kyma](../../../01-overview/main-areas/service-mesh/smsh-02-default-istio-setup-in-kyma.md).

 ## Features